minh-ton/VolumeIcon/README.md

 # VolumeIcon

-#### VolumeIcon is currently having issues making the icons visible at boot...
+#### VolumeIcon (v1.0 beta 5 - latest) is currently having issues making the icons visible at boot...
 It will be fixed in the next release.
 #### It seems like the Mojave icon is unstable...
 #### => Next release... the script will have a new implementation to ensure that you are running the latest script (Requires Internet)